7it/Nestable/README.md

 * `emptyClass` The class used for empty list placeholder elements (default `'dd-empty'`)
 * `expandBtnHTML` The HTML text used to generate a list item expand button (default `'<button data-action="expand">Expand></button>'`)
 * `collapseBtnHTML` The HTML text used to generate a list item collapse button (default `'<button data-action="collapse">Collapse</button>'`)

+These advanced config options have been added into this codebase, apart from the original Nestable:

+* `noDragClass` The class applied to list element for which dragging is disabled (default `<div class="dd-handle dd-nodrag">Item 3</div>`)

 **Inspect the [Nestable Demo](http://dbushell.github.com/Nestable/) for guidance.**